Thirteen Princess Trees

-Thirteen Princess Trees (十三棵泡桐 (十三棵泡桐, shí sān kē pào tóng)) is a 2006 Chinese film directed by cinematographer-cum-director Lü Yue and based on the novel Blade vs. Blade by He Dacao.
-The film, Lü's third as director was shot on digital video primarily in Chengdu, the capital of China's Sichuan province.
+Thirteen Princess Trees (十三棵泡桐 (十三棵泡桐, shí sān kē pào tóng)) is a 2006 Chinese drama film directed by cinematographer-cum-director Lü Yue and based on the novel Blade vs. Blade by He Dacao.
+The film, Lü's fifth as director, was shot on digital video primarily in Chengdu, the capital of China's Sichuan province.

-Thirteen Princess Trees was produced by Beijing Golden Skyway Media Company and the Changchun Film Studio.
+Thirteen Princess Trees was produced by Beijing Golden Skyway Media Company and the Changchun Film Group Corporation.

 The film follows several disaffected youth in the fictional Thirteen Princess High School in Chengdu.
 Feng (Liu Xin), the film's protagonist, is a short-haired tomboy who has a love affair with the jock, Taotao (Duan Bowen).
 With the arrival of Bao (Zhao Mengqiao), a student from Beijing, Feng finds herself gravitating to the new presence.